Silver Springs (song): Release as a live single

 The live version of "Silver Springs" was released as a radio single in the United States on 22 July 1997, and it was physically issued in the Netherlands the same year.
 Radio & Records reported in early August that it was the most added song on Adult Alternative, Hot Adult Contemporary and Adult Contemporary stations, including 51 adds in the latter category.
 According to Broadcast Data Systems, the song garnered 3.8 million audience impressions from its release on 22 July through the middle of August.
-"Silver Springs" appeared on several charts, including the US Billboard Hot 100 Airplay chart (number 41), the Canadian RPM Top Singles chart (number 38), and the Dutch Single Top 100 (number 96).
+"Silver Springs" appeared on several charts, including the US Billboard Hot 100 Airplay chart (number 41), the Canadian RPM 100 Hit Tracks chart (number 38), and the Dutch Single Top 100 (number 96).

 In 1998, the track was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocals.

 Inclusion on later releases

 On a remastered edition of Rumours released in 2004, "Silver Springs" was included (as a previously unreleased, slightly longer 4:47 version) between "Songbird" and "The Chain".
 "We always loved her," remarked musician Danielle Haim.
 "But when we heard 'Silver Springs' – a song that didn't make Rumours and landed on one of the box sets – we fell in love all over again."

-"Silver Springs" also appeared on Nicks' compilation Crystal Visions - The Very Best of Stevie Nicks in 2007.
+"Silver Springs" also appeared on Nicks' compilation Crystal Visions – The Very Best of Stevie Nicks in 2007.
 Nicks wrote in the liner notes that the song was intended as a gift for her mother Barbara, who later referred to it as her "rainy day song".
 Nicks said that the exclusion of the song from Rumours was a source of anger for many years.
 Nicks was particularly upset that "Silver Springs" initially generated little money for her mother, who was gifted publishing rights for the song in the 1970s.
 Two months after the release of The Dance, her mother received a royalty check of $50,000 from the song's inclusion on that album.
-At the insistence of her mother, Stevie included the song on Crystal Visions.
-Stevie Nicks stated that "having that song on this package makes her a part of this."
+At the insistence of her mother, Nicks included the song on Crystal Visions.
+Nicks stated that "having that song on this package makes her a part of this."